-It’s National Peanut Butter Month, and anyone who’s ever dined with me knows how I’ll be celebrating.
-(Hint: An entire jar of Jif may or may not disappear from Greatist HQ in one afternoon.)
+Anyone who’s ever dined with me knows how much I love peanut butter.
+(An entire jar of Jif may or may not disappear from Greatist HQ in one afternoon.)
 But those with peanut allergies or those turned off by the taste of a spoonful of heaven can still participate in the festivities.
 Here we’ve rounded up a list of 12 healthy replacements for peanut butter, from almond butter (duh) to sesame tahini (say what?).
 So don’t worry about saying sayonara to the Skippy—find out how to use these PB replacements pronto.

 No Peanuts, Please